 Available in the following locations:MIA

-- This program is offered online and in a hybrid modality.
+- The Master’s in Exceptional Student Education program is offered online and in a hybrid modality.

 - Students will be equipped to work in K-12 education both in the classroom as well as in school leadership positions, as behavior management consultants, and in leadership positions in public and private agencies.

-- Our program stands out due to its systematic and rigorous capstone project.
-Students will write a literature review and conduct a capstone project in 15 weeks.
+- Our Exceptional Student Education program stands out, due to its systematic and rigorous capstone project.
+ESE students will write a literature review and conduct a capstone project in 15 weeks.
 Most students do their projects in MDC K-12 schools, as it provides students whose projects excel with the opportunity to prepare their work for publication.

 - Students will have a faculty advisor/mentor throughout the program.

-- The program provides a quality educational opportunity in graduate pedagogic training for its students that consists of both theoretical and practical knowledge, as well as the attitudes necessary to effectively apply their training in the classroom setting.
+- The Master’s in Exceptional Student Education program provides a quality educational opportunity in graduate pedagogic training for its students that consists of both theoretical and practical knowledge, as well as the attitudes necessary to effectively apply their training in the classroom setting.

 - Alumni learn to incorporate unique methodologies and interventions to help their students as they undergo different transitions: from elementary to middle school, from middle school to high school, from high school to community settings, and from family support to independent living.
 They are exposed to a variety of curriculum development and enhancement strategies within the context of exceptional student education while developing an appreciation for each student’s individual worth and dignity regardless of background, origin, and life circumstances.